DevenSuji/MasteringDevOps/Terraform/Notes/Variables.md

 ## 4. Variable Definition Files
     When we are dealing with a lot of variable, then we can use a variable definition file.
-These variable definition files can be named anything, however they should end with the extension .TFVARS or .TFVARS.JSON.
+These variable definition files can be named anything, however they should end with the extension .TFVARS or .TFVARS.JSON or *.AUTO.TFVARS or *.AUTO.TFVARS.JSON.
+Variable file when named in this convention are auto loaded during the execution.

     Look at the imaginary variable definition file by the name terraform.tfvars below to see how it's contents look.

+    The variable
 ```terraform:
 filename = "/root/pets.txt"
 content = "We love pets"